ansible/lightbulb/workshops/roles/README.md

 * parameterizing roles
 * defaults values
 * creating a configuration file with a template
+* using ansible galaxy

 ### The Assignment

+* use ansible-galaxy to install a influxdb role created by Ross McDonald, and a grafana role created by James Martin.

+#### Playbook to role

-Refactor your basic collectd playbook in to a role with the following added features:
+Using the telegraf playbook in the previous workshop, refactor it into a role.
+It should have the following features.

-* Generates a configuration file
+* Generates a configuration file that points to the influxdb server.
 * The configuration can be modified thru parameters passed in to the role.
 * Has default values if a configuration (role) parameter is not passed in.

+#### Playbook Creation

+The playbook should be composed of 2 plays.
+The first play will target the grafana and influxdb roles against your influxdb server.
+Before those roles are executed, use a pre_task to setup the epel-release package.

-Create a simple playbook that uses the role and passes one parameter to the role.
+* Generates a configuration file that points to the influxdb

-The file collectd.conf.example has been provided to help get you started.

-### Requirements

-You will need to have the EPEL repo enabled on your remote nodes.
+* The configuration can be modified thru parameters passed in to the role.
+* Has default values if a configuration (role) parameter is not passed in.

+#### Freebies

+You will need to pass the `vars.yml` file as extra vars to your ansible-playbook command.  `training-dashboard.json` is used to populate a dashboard in grafana.
+When referencing make sure the path to `training-dashboard.json` in vars.yml is relative to the playbook path.

+The default username and password for grafana is  **admin** / **password**.